ssirekumar/walNut/README.md

 # walNut
-Automation framework for selenium for java
+Automation framework for selenium with java, This framework

 This frame work mainly using reporting as extentreports(https://github.com/anshooarora/extentreports)